 The mediator meets initially with all parties to the dispute and their counsel in a joint session.
-The mediator may hold mediation sessions in his/her office, or at the Court, or at such other place as the parties and the mediator shall agree.
+The mediator may hold mediation sessions in his/her office, or at the court, or at any other place that the parties and the mediator shall agree.
 At this meeting, the mediator explains the mediation process and gives each party an opportunity to explain his or her views about the matters in dispute.
 There is then likely to be discussion and questioning among the parties as well as between the mediator and the parties.